-In a consummatory or engagement phase of sexual activity a number of cognitive, behavioural, physiological and emotional factors come into play that will either maintain and deepen desire and depth of involvement by enhancing excitatory pathways or lessen desire by activating inhibitory mechanisms that may bring the experience to an end.
-Sexual desire is the term that’s most often used to describe the motivation for sexual activity.
+In a consummatory or engagement phase of sexual activity a number of cognitive, behavioural, physiological and emotional factors come into play that will either maintain and deepen desire and depth of involvement or bring the experience to an end.
+Sexual desire, as we have seen, is the term that’s most often used to describe the motivation for sexual activity.
 Motivation is sometimes described as the desire to act in the service of a goal, which is why it can help us to understand the function of sex at any one time, in other words, what we hope to get out of the experience as well as what we think will help us to achieve that goal.
 That can include specific sexual activities or settings that enhance desire, arousal and overall pleasure and fulfilment.
 As we have seen, our goals can range from seeking to get pregnant to a self-transcendent experience of bliss or ecstasy, to a brief but intense sexual thrill.
 If you’re having sex with a partner, then it helps if you are both explicitly seeking the same goals from your sexual experience.
 Even if you’re having sex on your own, it can help to keep your goals realistic and achievable so that you don’t set yourself up for disappointment.
-The issue of having realistic, shared goals for sex is addressed in Metz and McCarthy’s (2007) Good Enough Sex model, which helps people to anticipate and come to terms with the fact that not all sex is Earth-shattering and sometimes it can be pretty unremarkable.
+The issue of having realistic, shared goals for sex is addressed in Metz and McCarthy’s (2007) Good Enough Sex model, which helps people to anticipate and come to terms with the fact that not all sex is Earth-shattering and sometimes it can be pretty unremarkable or downright disappointing.

 Cognitively, a person needs to appraise or judge the situation as one that, at a minimum, is acceptable to them, and preferably is one that is consistent both with their preferred erotic perceptions, expectations, and fantasies and with maintaining a positive evaluation of self, partner and the experience itself.
 Erotic thoughts (cognitions) are the psychological component of desire.
 People differ in what they find erotic, which is influenced by our history of associations between sexual arousal and the objects or setting in which that arousal takes place.
 Our erotic imagination includes our fantasies and desire for specific forms of sexual stimulation.

-Focused attention is also at the heart of sexual responding as it is about what we are paying attention to.
-Three things we might pay attention to in order to enhance desire, motivation and arousal are 1) the signs of our partner’s arousal (for example the noises of pleasure that they might be making), 2) our entrancement with the physical sensations we are experiencing to the exclusion of any possible distractions, or 3) the fantasy content of our minds or that are being acted out by another, either in person, in imagination or on screen (Mosher, 1980).
-If we start to focus instead on a negative appraisal of how we look or sound (what Masters and Johnson called spectatoring) then we can quickly experience a loss of arousal as we become increasingly self-conscious.
+Focused attention is also at the heart of sexual responding because it is about what we are paying attention to.
+Three things that can enhance desire and arousal are 1) the signs of our partner’s arousal (for example the signs of pleasure that they might be making), 2) our entrancement with the physical sensations we are experiencing to the exclusion of any possible distractions, or 3) the fantasy content of our minds or that are being acted out by another, either in person, in imagination or on screen (Mosher, 1980).
+If we start to focus instead on negative thoughts about how we look or sound (what Masters and Johnson called spectatoring) then we can quickly experience a loss of arousal as we become increasingly self-conscious.
 In men this could manifest as erectile dysfunction.

-Physical arousal describes the body’s physiological responses in anticipation of and during sexual activity and comprises the engorgement of sexual tissue leading to erection in men, and vaginal lubrication and widespread engorgement of sexual tissue in women, which are key components of sexual pleasure and sexual performance (although of course it’s not a “performance” and judging yourself or another isn’t likely to be helpful).
-Problems with arousal are an area that causes many psychosexual problems, such as a lack of lubrication in women that leads to pain and aversion to sexual intimacy, or erectile dysfunction in men.
-Arousal processes are affected by the ageing process; in older men erections become less reliable and long-lasting and in women during perimenopause and after the menopause there is a reduction in vaginal lubrication and thinning of the vaginal wall.
+Physical arousal describes the body’s physiological responses in anticipation of and during sexual activity and comprises the engorgement of sexual tissue leading to erection in men, and vaginal lubrication and widespread engorgement of sexual tissue in women.
+These are key components of sexual pleasure.
+Problems with arousal are an area that causes many psychosexual problems, such as a lack of lubrication in women, or erectile dysfunction in men.
+Arousal processes are affected by ageing; in older men erections become less reliable and long-lasting and in menopausal women there is a reduction in vaginal lubrication and thinning of the vaginal wall.
 These latter problems often respond positively to medication.
-Physical arousal may wax and wane throughout a sexual experience, so needs to be appropriate to the sexual behaviours that are being engaged in and enjoyed.
-Couples, across the lifespan, need to find flexible behavioural responses that respect the fallibility of the human body (Metz & Mccarthy, 2007).
+Physical arousal may wax and wane throughout a sexual experience, so it is important not to get too hung up on or catastrophise about, for example, the temporary loss of a firm erection.
+Couples, across the lifespan, need to find flexible behavioural responses that respect the fact that the human body can be fallible (Metz & Mccarthy, 2007).
 Even a young, fit and healthy body is likely to fall short in the face of unreasonable physical and psychological demands.

-The body is the source of sensory stimulation through the five senses, and the extent to which these are perceived as pleasurable and erotic, will help shape both desire and arousal.
-The body is covered in sense receptors that respond to tactile stimulation (e.g. blowing, licking, stroking), especially in the erotic or erogenous zones that include the genitals (although pretty much any part of the body can become erogenous in the right setting.
-Physical discomfort, unsought pain, or disabling physical responses, such as occur in vaginismus or erectile dysfunction, will need to be carefully managed depending on the type of sexual stimulation wanted and desired.
+The body is the source of sensory stimulation through the five senses, and the extent to which these are perceived as pleasurable and erotic helps shape both desire and arousal.
+The body is covered in sense receptors that respond to tactile stimulation (e.g. touching, licking, stroking), especially in the erotic or erogenous zones that include the genitals, although pretty much any part of the body can become erogenous in the right setting.
 Sensations that are perceived as unpleasant, whether that is smell, touch, sight, sound, or taste, may be off-putting and lead to a loss of desire and depth of involvement.
-Sensory stimulation in the absence of explicit sexual stimulation is key to sensate focus, which is Masters and Johnson’s main behavioural therapy for psychosexual problems.
-Couples work through a series of exercises where they are instructed to take turns to give and receive pleasurable touch whilst focusing only on the sensations of touch and any accompanying feelings of physical entrancement, curiosity or pleasure that result.
-In this way couples are taught to pay focused attention to physical stimulation and reduce the chances for anxiety and spectatoring to cause distraction that leads to negative emotions, reduced desire or loss of arousal.
+Sensory stimulation through non-sexual touch is key to sensate focus, which is Masters and Johnson’s main behavioural therapy for psychosexual problems.
+Couples work through a series of exercises where they are instructed to take turns to give and receive pleasurable touch whilst focusing only on the sensations and any accompanying feelings of physical entrancement, curiosity or pleasure that result.
+In this way, couples are taught to pay focused attention to physical stimulation, which reduces the chances for anxiety to cause distraction or loss of arousal.

-Emotions play a huge role in our sexual experiences.
-A positive emotional state of excitement, joy, intense eroticism, or delighted surprise in one’s own or one’s partner’s behaviour, is dependent on appraising the situation as pleasurable and rewarding.
-Where the situation evokes unwelcome feelings of anxiety, disgust, shame, envy, jealousy or guilt it is likely to interrupt engagement with activities and the level of desire experienced.
+Emotions are a more developed form of liking and disliking.
+They too are generally positive or negative, but just as smell is a more complex phenomenon than taste (we can distinguish thousands of smells but only five tastes), so emotions are enormously complex and sensitive.
+The delightful subtleties of our emotional world are potentially built from a palette of six basic emotions, although the reality is probably a lot more complicated (Ekman,1999).
+How we think is often said to make the difference.
+A positive emotional state of excitement, joy, intense eroticism, or delighted surprise in one’s own or one’s partner’s behaviour, is dependent on seeing the situation as pleasurable and rewarding.
+Where the situation evokes unwelcome feelings of anxiety, disgust, shame, envy, jealousy or guilt, it is likely to interrupt both the process and the level of desire experienced.
+Anxiety is particularly destructive. it can lead to self-consciousness in sexual situations and a focus on performance in pursuit of a sexual ideal, rather than focusing on one’s own and one’s partner’s pleasure.
+In men, anxiety can paradoxically cause either erectile dysfunction or rapid ejaculation.
 Typically, positive emotions enhance our experience of sexual pleasure whereas negative emotions can diminish it.
-It is perhaps worth pointing out that these roles can be reversed – sometimes positive emotions can be aversive if we have learned to associate them with unpleasant events and negative emotions can be appetitive, if we have linked them to sexually arousing situations, which is what is thought to be behind the development of some paraphilias such as voyeurism.
-Anxiety in sexual situations can lead men to experience either erectile dysfunction or to rapid ejaculation.
+It is perhaps worth pointing out that these roles can be reversed – sometimes positive emotions can be aversive if we have learned to associate them with unpleasant events and negative emotions can be attractive, if we have linked them to sexually arousing situations.
+This can cause some people, for example, to seek experiences of shame and humiliation for sexual gratification because they have become associated with sexual pleasure.